How Do You Ensure Proper Safety Measures Are in Place During the Roofing Project?

 2. Be aware of the forecast

 Roofing is hazardous work, and attempting to repair a roof in inclement or cold weather significantly increases the risk.
+It’s particularly challenging to handle roofing in inclement weather.
+For instance, emergency roofing repairs during winter pose unique challenges and risks, which can be read about here.
 Roofers should avoid working on the roof whenever the weather takes a turn for the worse.
 Cold weather increases the risk of slips and falls, while rain and strong winds can be dangerous and cause accidents.

 3. Always wear a harness

 Roofers should wear a roof safety harness attached to safety ropes or lanyards when climbing ladders or working on the roof.
+Ensuring roofer safety is paramount, but so is the overall health of the roof.
+Homeowners should know how often their roofs should be inspected to maintain its integrity and longevity.
 A harness is an essential piece of safety equipment that can prevent serious injuries by preventing falls.
 Safety regulations may vary by province, but in most provinces, it is required for roofers to wear a “fall arrest system” if working at a height of three meters or more without a guardrail installed.

 4. Secure the ladder

 Roofers should ensure that the ladders they use are placed on a flat surface at a safe angle.
 The 4:1 ratio is a good guideline to follow; for every four feet up, the ladder should be one foot away from the building.
+Stability is essential, especially when considering the unpredictability of elements like wind.
+You can learn more about common misconceptions regarding wind damage on roofs and how to prepare for them.
 It is also important to have a spotter holding the base of the ladder for stability.
 Roofers should never use a damaged ladder and should ensure that it is free of slippery materials on the rungs.
 Using guardrails for every job provides both a physical and visual barrier to prevent falls.

 5. Clear the roof of debris

 Before starting work, roofers should put on gloves and clear the roof of any debris such as leaves, twigs, or snow.
+Debris like snow can cause serious problems such as ice dams.
+For more information on how to protect your home from winter damage caused by ice dams, check out our detailed guide.
 If necessary, the roof can be hosed off and allowed to dry before starting the project.
 Clearing the roof of debris reduces the risk of slipping and falling while working.

 6. Be mindful of electrical hazards